Process architecture

 Applet and Web Start dashboards communicate with the Data Server via servlets running on an application server.

-As illustrated in Figure 1, with applet and WebStart deployments, dashboards communicate with your application server, which communicates with the Dashboard Data Server.
+Figure 1, with applet and WebStart deployments, dashboards communicate with your application server, which communicates with the Dashboard Data Server.
 The Data Server mediates access to the Correlator.

 Process architecture: Applet and WebStart deployments